mikedjshin/USDC-Payments-App/README.md

 # Thirdweb USDC Base App

-A modern personal finance application that allows users to manage USDC on Base network using Thirdweb's infrastructure.
-This project demonstrates how to leverage Thirdweb's SDK, Engine, and Account Abstraction features to create a seamless user experience.
+A modern personal finance application that allows users to manage USDC on Base network using Thirdweb's v4 SDK.
+This project demonstrates how to leverage Thirdweb's latest features to create a seamless user experience.

 ## Features